Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Tyler.md

 ## CLUES & HINTS

 ### Alex
-- *Navigation Notebook*: A small notepad used to note navigation and trajectory info, shared by Tyler and Alex.
+- *Cryptic Note*: A cryptic note tucked into the console’s edge, containing coding symbols Tyler would recognize.

 ### Cade
-- *Game Controller*: A game controller Cade often used in the control room, because of the big screens.
+- *Cracked Laptop*: A laptop Tyler frequently uses, its screen cracked, lying on the floor of the room.

 ### Colter
-- *Chemical Note*: A cryptic note tucked under the keyboard, containing symbols resembling Colter's chemical formulas.
+- *Diagnostic Tools*: A set of diagnostic tools nearby, typically found in Tyler's workspace.

 ### Courtney
-- *Charcoal Pencil*: A charcoal pencil, like what Courtney uses for sketching, broken on top of the navigation notepad.
+- *Torn Page*: A page ripped out of Courtney's notepad, with "Ty-" written right before the tear.

 ### Ethan
-- *Handheld Device*: A handheld gaming device belonging to Ethan, resting on the table next to Tyler.
+- *Miswired Speaker*: A tiny speaker used for diagnostics, crunched and playing static, known to be from Tyler’s audio kit.

 ### Jacie
-- *Spilled Juice*: A spilled bit of pineapple juice spilled on the wiring, likely from Jacie's plant.
+- *Circuit Board*: A small circuit board fragment from Tyler’s toolkit, found near the watering system.

 ### Olsen
-- *Puzzle Key*: A puzzle reference image left on the console, from the puzzle Olsen was last seen doing.
+- *Plastic Chip*: A chipped piece of orange plastic, possibly from part of Tyler's suit.

 ### Tyler
 - *Diagnostic Tablet*: A diagnostic tablet left on the table, showing Tyler's latest analysis logs.

 ## INTERVIEW RESPONSES